 The student needs a considerable amount of EAL support.
 The student may:

-- Use their first language for learning and other purposes - Remain competently silent in the classroom - Be copying/ repeating some words or phrases - Understand some everyday expressions in English but may have minimal or no literacy in English
+- use their first language for learning and other purposes - remain competently silent in the classroom - be copying/repeating some words or phrases - understand some everyday expressions in English but may have minimal or no literacy in English.

-Level 2 - Early Acquisition
+Level 2 - Early acquisition

-The student still needs a significant amount of EAL support to access the curriculum
+The student still needs a significant amount of EAL support to access the curriculum.
 The student may:

-- Follow day-to-day social communication in English and participate in learning activities with support - Begin to use spoken English for social purposes - Understand simple instructions and can follow narrative accounts with visual support - Have developed some skills in reading and writing - Have become familiar with some subject-specific vocabulary
+- follow day-to-day social communication in English and participate in learning activities with support - begin to use spoken English for social purposes - understand simple instructions and can follow narrative accounts with visual support - have developed some skills in reading and writing - have become familiar with some subject-specific vocabulary.

-Level 3 - Developing Competence
+Level 3 - Developing competence

-The student requires ongoing EAL support to access the curriculum fully
+The student requires ongoing EAL support to access the curriculum fully.
 The pupil may:

-- Participate in learning activities with increasing independence - Be able to express their self orally in English, but structural inaccuracies are still apparent

-- Be able to follow abstract concepts and more complex written English - Literacy will require ongoing support, particularly for understanding text and writing
+- participate in learning activities with increasing independence - be able to express their self orally in English, but structural inaccuracies are still apparent - be able to follow abstract concepts and more complex written English - require ongoing literacy support, particularly for understanding text and writing.